bazzline/php_component_requirement/README.md

     * each requirementItem has to provide a setObjectOne() method
     * how to deal with or collections in Requirement isMet() iteraton?
 Right now, only and is provided
+    * add a lock mechanism to mark a requirement as finished.
+An exception should be thrown if an item is added when a requirement is locked
+    * add same mechanism to collection if it is usefull
     * unittest my dear

 Add examples